agis/git-style-guide/README.md

 * The summary line (ie. the first line of the message) should be *descriptive* yet *succinct*.
-Ideally, it should be no longer than *50* characters.
+Ideally, it should be no longer than *50 characters*.
 It should be capitalized and written in imperative present tense.
-It should not end with a period since it is effectively a title:
+It should not end with a period since it is effectively the commit
+  title:

   ```shell
   # good - imperative present tense, capitalized, less than 50 characters